Intrauterine growth restriction

 After delivery, growth and development of the newborn depends on the severity and cause of IUGR.
 The baby's outlook should be discussed with your obstetrician and pediatrician.

 Depending on the specific cause, IUGR increases the risk of pregnancy and newborn complications.
 Babies may have an abnormal fetal heart rate during labor, requiring delivery by C-section.

 Contact your provider right away if you are pregnant and notice that the baby is moving less than usual.

 Also call your health care provider if your infant or child does not seem to be growing or developing normally.

-Avoid alcohol, smoking, and drug use, eat a healthy diet, and get regular prenatal care.
+Do not drink alcohol, smoke, or use recreational drugs.
+Eat healthy foods.
+Get regular prenatal care.
 If you have a chronic medical condition or take prescribed medications regularly, see your doctor before you get pregnant.
 This can help reduce any effects of your medical condition on your pregnancy and the baby.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. ©1997-2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.

 Ask Your Doctor the RIGHT Questions!

 the most from your doctor visit.